edgarcosta/hdme/README.rst

 This repository contains a C library for evaluating higher-dimensional modular equations by analytic methods.
-As it stands now, only a few types of modular equations in genus g=2 are supported:
+As it stands now, only a few types of modular equations in genus g=2 are supported, either over the rationals or prime finite fields:

 - Modular equations of Siegel type in Igusa invariants;